C++ Map Emplace Hint Function - C++ Programming Tutorial

 iterator emplace_hint (const_iterator position, Args&&...args); //since C++ 11

-• args: It is used to represent the arguments forwarded to construct an element to be inserted into the map.
+• args: This is employed to symbolize the parameters passed to create an element to be added to the map.

-• position: It is used to represent the hint for the position to insert the new elements.
+• position: This is utilized to indicate the suggestion for the insertion position of the new elements.

 • Return Value

-It returns an iterator to the newly inserted elements.
-If the element already exists, insertion fails and returns an iterator to the existing element.
+It provides an iterator pointing to the newly added elements.
+In case the element is already present, the insertion operation will not succeed, and it will return an iterator pointing to the existing element.

 Simple Example for C++ map emplace_hint function